top of page

 October 2023

-This resource is available in Arabic, Bangla, Burmese, Cebuano, Chinese (Simplified), Chinese (Traditional), Chuukese, Farsi/Persian, Fijian, Gujarati, Hindi, Hmong, Indonesian, Karen, Khmer, Korean, Lao, Malayalam, Marshallese, Nepali, Punjabi, Samoan, Tagalog, Thai, Urdu, and Vietnamese, and will be available in Hawaiian, Ilocano, Kosraean, Pohnpeian, and Tongan.
+This resource is available in Arabic, Bangla, Burmese, Cebuano, Chinese (Simplified), Chinese (Traditional), Chuukese, Farsi/Persian, Fijian, Gujarati, Hindi, Hmong, Ilocano, Indonesian, Karen, Khmer, Korean, Kosraean, Lao, Malayalam, Marshallese, Nepali, Punjabi, Samoan, Tagalog, Thai, Urdu, and Vietnamese, and will be available in Hawaiian, Palauan, Pohnpeian, Tongan, and Yapese.

 Bridge Access Program FAQ